Just-Natsuki-Team/NatsukiModOutfits/README.md

 Official extra outfits for Just Natsuki!

-Surprise Natsuki with brand new outfits and accessories, developed and curated by the JN team!
+Surprise Natsuki with brand new outfits and accessories developed by the JN team and community, curated by the JN team!

 **_Please note that the custom outfits feature must be unlocked in-game before Natsuki can wear any custom outfits._**